lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

 id
   If the keyring contains several keys, this field can be used to specify the id of the key that should be used.
-It must be a 16-characters long hexadecimal string; you can find the necessary id with ``gpg --list-keys --with-colon``.
+It must be a 16-characters hexadecimal string; you can find the necessary value by using ``gpg --list-keys --with-colon``.

 secret-ring
   If the file containing your keys is a non-standard location, you can specify the file path here.
-By default, it will use ``~/.gnupg/secreing.gpg`
+By default, it will use ``~/.gnupg/secring.gpg``

 Using such a sequence of deploy records, it is possible to deploy diffent sets of artifacts to different